Designing And Failure Of Monolithic Refractory Structures – Part 2

 Refractory lining design has posed significant engineering challenges but the understanding of failure mechanisms is enabling improvements in refractory lining life.

-The current approach to anchor design and spacing which have been developed from experience and applied “rules of thumb” are considered inadequate and fundamentally incorrect.
-This paper discussed the analysis of failed refractory structures and the numerical analysis used to predict anchor stress.
-Our research has shown that numerical analysis techniques can be used to predict and design refractory structures.
-The numerical analysis when compared to real structures shows that the results are in-line of observed failure modes.
-It is also clear that non-linear numerical analysis is required when designing refractory structures.
+The current approach to anchor design and spacing which have been developed from experience and applied “rules of thumb” are considered inadequate and incorrect.
+We discussed the analysis of failed refractory structures and numerical analysis used to predict anchor stress.
+Our research has shown that non-linear numerical analysis techniques are best used to design refractory structures.